 With split IP, the policy inside super will be either a Total Care Plan Super (Income Care Super) policy or an SMSF Plan policy.
-The policy outside super will be either an Income Care Policy or an Income Care Plus policy.
+The policy outside super will be an Income Care, Income Care Plus or Income Care Platinum policy.
 If you require Essential Cover only, then the policy inside super and the policy outside super will be Essential Cover.